Jamesreinhardt222/comm-documentation-assignment/docs/customization.md

 * * *

 ## Deleting a channel
-Deleting a channel is a fun way to clean up your workspace while also making you feel powerful.
+When a particular channel is no longer necessary, you can delete it to tidy up your workspace.

 1.Go to the channel you’d like to remove and click on the details icon in the upper-right corner.